 2.2.
-Impact of war in Ukraine and COVID-19 pandemic on the Group's business operations
+Impact of war in Ukraine on the Group's business operations

-As at the date of publication of these financial statements, based on the current analysis of risks and in particular those arising from the war in Ukraine as well as COVID-19 pandemic, the Management Board concluded that the Company's ability to continue as a going concern over a period not shorter than 12 months from 31 December 2022 is not threatened.
+As at the date of publication of these financial statements, based on the current analysis of risks, in particular those arising from the war in Ukraine, the Management Board concluded that the Group's ability to continue as a going concern over a period not shorter than 12 months from 31 December 2023 is not threatened.